 The main thing here is to balance your educational and promotional content.
 Avoid being overly promotional.
 Experts advise creating your content 90% educational and only 10% promotional.
 Follow this simple advice and don’t push too much with the sales content.
 Can you think less of self-promotion?
 Providing your subscribers with timely, relevant, and day-to-day information will guarantee to create worthy newsletters that people open and read attentively.

 Be concise and use simple words.
-According to statistics, the customers don’t read 500-words e-newsletter no matter what the quality is.
-People want to read only emails that look like a live speech of a person.
+According to statistics, the customers don’t read the 500-words e-newsletter no matter what the quality is.
+People want to read-only emails that look like a live speech of a person.
 Send more personalized texts to the users.
 If possible, address your subscription by name of the recipient.
 Try to avoid using generalized addressing or your company’s name.

 The vast majority of people use their smartphones to check their emails.
 That’s why the responsive design must be supported.
 A single-column template is preferable.
 It looks best on a small screen, use the one with a width of 600 pixels.
 The maximum permissible font size is 14 or 16.
 Avoid using complicated navigational features.